barkerbg001/pi-dispenser/README.md

 # 🥧 pi-dispenser

-A high-speed Python script that calculates any number of Pi digits using the **Gauss-Legendre algorithm**.
+A high-speed Python script that calculates any number of Pi digits.
 Give it a number, and it’ll dispense that many digits — no math degree required.

 ---

 ## 🚀 Features

-* ⚡ Fast and precise with the Gauss-Legendre algorithm
+* ⚡ Fast and precise
 * 🔢 Specify how many digits of Pi to compute
 * 🐍 Pure Python using the `decimal` module
 * 🖥️ Command-line interface (CLI) ready